blake-mealey/pipelinedoc/packages/pipedoc/docs/commands.md

-# Command Reference for azdocs
+# Command Reference for pipedoc

 TODO: Add your command reference here